Anindam-Pratap/netflix-gpt/README.md

 -functionality to recommend movies via AI
 -made differed card for the recommended movies
 -.env file to secure our api key
+-changed the name and logo of the site
+-made the side responsive